mjishnu/pypdl/README.md

 ### `Pypdl()`

 The `Pypdl` class represents a file downloader that can download a file from a given URL to a specified file path.
-The class supports both single-threaded and multi-threaded downloads and many other features like retry download incase of failure and option to continue downloading using a different url if necessary, pause/resume functionality, progress tracking etc.
+The class supports both single-segmented and multi-segmented downloads and many other features like retry download incase of failure and option to continue downloading using a different url if necessary, pause/resume functionality, progress tracking etc.

 #### Arguments
 - `allow_reuse`: (bool, Optional) Whether to allow reuse of existing `Pypdl` object for next download.
 The default value is `False`.It's essential to use `shutdown()` method when `allow_reuse` is enabled to ensure efficient resource management.